zingazzi/lazydnd/README.md

 4. Press `Enter` to select a monster and view its full details
 5. Press `Esc` to cancel and go back
 6. Perfect for finding level-appropriate encounters quickly!

+**Spell Level Filter (Spells Panel):**
+Browse spells by spell level with autocomplete:
+1. Press `f` in the Spells panel to open level filter
+2. Type a spell level, spells matching that level appear instantly:
+   - **Exact**: `3` → shows all 3rd-level spells
+   - **Range**: `0-2` → shows cantrips through 2nd-level
+   - **Minimum**: `5+` → shows 5th-level and higher
+3. Use `↑↓` arrow keys to navigate the list
+4. Press `Enter` to select a spell and view its full details
+5. Press `Esc` to cancel and go back
+6. Great for finding spells your character can cast!

 ### Global Navigation & Controls